Omedia/drupalmcp.io/src/content/docs/en/plugin-config/ai-plugins.md

 - Monitor AI function usage through Drupal's logs
 :::

-:::note[Best Practices]
+:::note[Configuration Tips]
-- Regularly review which AI functions are exposed through MCP
+- Review the AI functions exposed through MCP at `/admin/config/mcp`
-- Use token authentication with specific user accounts rather than admin credentials
+- Configure token authentication to use a dedicated Drupal user account
-- Enable only the AI functions that are necessary for your use case
+- Enable only the specific AI functions required for your use case
-- Consider the implications of AI-generated content in your Drupal site
 :::

 ## Next Steps